anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 | --pen-cansplice (int) | Sets the penalty for each pair of canonical splice sites (e.g. GT/AG) |

 #

-The other parameters for the tool can be found in [HISAT2 manual](http://www.ccb.jhu.edu/software/hisat/manual.shtml)

 6. Salmon

 Salmon is a tool with dual purposes such as alignment and quantification of differential expression.
-Some of the parameters for the tool include
+Some of the parameters for the tool include the following.
+The other parameters for the tool can be found in [SALMON Manual Page]		(https://salmon.readthedocs.io/en/latest/salmon.html#mimicbt2)
 #

 | Parameters | Description |